“To be a progressive, you have to make progress…”

 In the era of #metoo, we’re taught to “believe the victims/accusers,” anonymous or not.
 But the profile of an abusive boss is the inverse of a sexual predator, as anyone who’s had one knows.
 While the predator singles out his victims for surreptitious attack, leaving everyone else oblivous, a boss who’s abusive is usually an equal opportunity sociopath–pretty much everyone in the office gets hit directly or at least with the flak, early and often, except, in some cases, a golden boy/girl favorite or two.
 So why has the media chosen to focus on scattered anonymous accusations, while ignoring this letter, signed by more than 60 current and former Klobuchar staffers, that paints a very different picture?

-It’s also interesting, with a capital I, that the media has used these claims to define Klobuchar, while there’s been no such coverage of the evidence that male media darling, and professed class-free egalitarian, Bernie Sanders has been and is a notoriously abusive so-and-so to work for, in plain sight.
-Also so far below the radar that one can be excused for suspecting it’s been drowned is the reality that seven of the ten senators with the highest staff turnover are, like Klobuchar, women.
+It’s also interesting, with a capital I, that the media has used these claims to define Klobuchar, while there’s been no such coverage of the evidence that male media darling, and professed class-free egalitarian, Bernie Sanders, has been, and is, a notoriously abusive so-and-so to work for, in plain sight.
+Also so far below the radar one can be excused for suspecting it’s been drowned is the reality that seven of the ten senators with the highest staff turnover are, like Klobuchar, women.
 Does this just mean women are worse bosses than men?
 No, not in my experience and I suspect not in yours, either–if anything, reality says the opposite.
 What’s a lot more likely is that women senators, like other women in authority, have had to work twice as hard and smart as men to get to where they are, and as a result often have higher standards.
-Some, and mind you, we don’t personally know anyone who has ever actually done this (don’t worry, sarcasm stains are easy to get out), may even send work-related emails, angry ones, after midnight.
+Some–and mind you, we don’t personally know anyone, male or female, who has ever actually done this (don’t worry, sarcasm stains are easy to get out)–may even send work-related emails, angry ones, after midnight.
+If some of Senator K’s secret haters would reveal themselves, we might even be able to surmise how many could have been biologically incapable of taking the same orders from a woman that they would from a man.